rimaout/RSSPod-dl/README.md

 ## Description

-This program is a multi-threaded podcast downloader.
+This program is a podcast downloader.
 It can download a single podcast or multiple podcasts from a list.
 The metadata of the original podcast episodes is maintained in the downloaded MP3 files.

 ---